tvdk-sudoku/Year11Notes/content/notes/AEECO - Externalities.md

 - It is the side effects of economic activity; or
 - Unintended consequences of economic activity
-- Externalities cause market failure if the price mechanism s
+- Externalities cause market failure if the price mechanism does not take into account the social costs and benefits of production and consumption